Linda has experience with many home improvement projects. She likes to share her organization, storage and house-cleaning tips.

 Get surface scorch marks out of the carpet by gently buffing the affected area with 220-grit sandpaper.
 If you don’t have sandpaper, carefully trim the tips of the scorched carpet with manicure scissors.
 Vacuum the residue and remove remaining stains with a solution of mild detergent and water.

-Clean from the outer edge to the center of the burn to prevent the discoloration from spreading into surrounding carpet fibers.
+Clean from the outer edge to the center of the burn to prevent discoloration to surrounding carpet fibers.
 Spray with water to rinse.
 Remove excess moisture by blotting with a clean towel.
-Avoid walking on the repair until the area is completely dry.
+Also, make sure to avoid walking on the repair until the area is completely dry.

-Cut away charred carpet fibers.
-Snip or pull replacement fibers from a closet corner or along the edge of a baseboard.
-Apply superglue or contact cement to the base of the burned spot.
+Cutaway charred carpet fibers by snipping or pulling replacement fibers from a closet corner or along the edge of a baseboard.
+Apply super glue or contact cement to the base of the burned spot.
 Squeeze the replacement fibers together and press them firmly into the opening.
 Weight the repair with a heavy pot or book.
 Allow the glue to dry completely, remove the weight, and trim the fibers flush with the rest of the carpet.

 Large burns may require replacing a section of carpet.
 Cut around the damaged spot with a sharp utility knife without cutting into the carpet pad.
 Use that piece as a template for the replacement.
 Cut the new piece from an inconspicuous area of the house or a carpet remnant.

 Make the replacement piece slightly larger than the original to ensure a snug fit.
 Vacuum the repair spot and apply double-sided tape in the bottom of the opening.
 Position the replacement piece over the area and carefully press it into place.
 Blend new and old fibers together with your fingers.
 Set the seams with a rolling pin and trim any stray fibers.

 - Do not sand or trim the ends of looped pile carpets.
 Sanding or cutting the loops will further damage the carpet, resulting in more problems than the burn itself.